 Some people to say 25ml should be a ‘dram’ and 35ml should be a ‘large dram’.
 But there isn’t an official definition of a dram in the UK.

 A Dram in the United States of America

 The United States Customary System do define a dram in the US.
 This system sets the definitions for length, size and volume unites like foot, acre and cubic inch.
-Interesting the dram defined in America relates to the apothecaries’ system, you can read more about the health benefits of whisky here.
+Interestingly the dram defined in America relates to the apothecaries’ system, you can read more about the health benefits of whisky here.

 But, for most whisky drinkers, it’s not a useful definition.
 It refers to one-eight of a fluid ounce, less than a teaspoon.
 Hardly enough whisky to get the sides of your glass wet.
 If you’re having even a modest whisky, you’d have 10 drams, and a cocktail might have as many as 16 drams.

 In the UK, we could revert to DrinkAware says that 25ml of 40% ABV whisky is 1 unit so that a dram could be 1 unit of alcohol.
 But, 25ml of 48% ABV whisky is, according to DrinkAware 1.2 units of alcohol.
 So that’s not a good definition of a dram size either.

 How many drams of whisky are there in a bottle?